mbarkhau/lib3to6/README.md

 I've been using this library on personal projects and am still finding bugs.
 Currently I'm adding fixers and checkers based on issues found in those projects.
-The error messages could be better, but I've already found it to be quite useful.
+Nonetheless, I've already found it to be quite useful and encourage you to give it a try.

 The ultimate goal would be to cover all cases documented on http://python-future.org and either: